 “Wait until we actually play our music after the kids are danced out,” I want his approval of my music.

 He has that ‘I want you’ look.
 I drag him off to one of Michael & Jenna’s secret make out spots.
 He has me purring again.
-I break away, afraid I’ll lose it on stage.
+I break away, afraid I will lose it on stage.
 As I pull away, Jake just smiles.
-It doesn’t take much to satisfy him.
+It does not take much to satisfy him.

-It’s time to introduce the Out-Crowd.
-They’re crowded behind stage.
+It is time to introduce the Out-Crowd.
+They are crowded behind stage.
 I give Grant the cut sign.
 They bow and jump back into the crowd.

 “Catch your breath, everyone, ‘cause up next is the Out-Crowd.
 They want you to dance your hearts out and your feet off.
 Two years ago tonight we were in shambles after our founding member Jace was shot and killed.
 We played his tribute concert at Viscaya.
 These guys, Stu and Mike, stepped up to sing and dance when I was too devastated to go on.
 Now they’re stars on their own with Dave, Jazz, and John backing up Stu and Mike.
 It’s the Out-Crowd”